Factor investing hasn't worked for over 20 years. Why do we still use it?

 Fees, as mentioned above.

-The factor index may include several factors, even if some of the factors may not have been incorporated into the live fund at inception.
+The factor index may include several factors, even if some were not incorporated into the live fund at inception.
 This point was highlighted by U.S.-based investment adviser Allan Roth:

 "Several years ago, I couldn’t attend an investing conference without the term “smart-beta” being mentioned every five minutes.
 Yet, I never heard once that this wasn’t a free lunch.
 Now there are smart-beta conferences where past performance is touted using back-tested data on new funds that didn’t actually exist over that period."

-This can lead to differences in factor fund vs. factor index returns of 1-2% per year.
-For this reason, we consider live fund data the gold standard and will now focus on this.
+This can lead to factor fund returns trailing their factor index by 1-2% per year.
+For this reason, we consider live fund data the gold standard.

-We have around fifteen years of live factor (global) fund data from a U.K. perspective, and we can see that the factor fund has trailed the global passive benchmark by just over 1% a year (11.12 vs 12.22) while being more volatile (12.25 vs 11.19).
+We have almost 15 years of live factor (global) fund data from a U.K. perspective, and the data shows that a global equity factor fund has trailed the global passive benchmark (MSCI ACWI) by over 1% per year while being more volatile.

-To evaluate factor performance over longer periods, we must look towards the U.S., where we can find global data from April 1998.
+To evaluate factor performance over longer periods, we must look to the U.S., where we can find global data starting in April 1998.
 We have created three portfolios:

-All portfolios are globally diversified and contain 100% equities.
-Note that we believe 100% equity portfolios are probably not going to be the best option for most retirees, but this blog purely focuses on factor investing rather than optimising asset allocations.
+Note that we believe the 100% equity portfolios described above are unlikely to be the best option for most retirees, but this blog purely focuses on factor investing rather than optimising asset allocations.

-If we analyse the period April 1998 - May 2024, we can see the factor fund portfolios have performed well against the passive benchmark, returning around £8.6m (portfolio two) and £10.3m (portfolio three) versus £6.2m.
-Admittedly, the factor funds were riskier when measured both in terms of volatility (Stdev) and max drawdown, but they exhibited superior Sharpe ratios (Sharpe ratio measures risk-adjusted returns).
+If we analyse the period April 1998 - May 2026, we can see that the factor-tilted portfolios have performed well against the passive benchmark, returning around £12.6m (portfolio two) and £15.4m (portfolio three) versus £9.1m.
+Admittedly, the factor funds were riskier when measured by volatility (Stdev) and maximum drawdown, but they exhibited superior Sharpe Ratios (which measure risk-adjusted returns).

 Why do we use factor funds?

 Given the relative performance of live factor funds versus a passive alternative, one could question why we use factor funds.
-We don't see convincing evidence to suggest that factor investing is a free lunch (generating persistent greater risk-adjusted returns than the overall market); the market is far too efficient for that.
-Therefore, we lean more towards Fama's view of factor investing (risk-based) than Thaler's (behavioural-based).
+We don't see convincing evidence that factor investing is a free lunch (i.e., generating consistently higher risk-adjusted returns than the overall market); the market is far too efficient for that.
+Therefore, we lean more towards Fama's view of factor investing (risk-based) than Thaler's (behaviour-based).

 So why do we incorporate factor funds into our client portfolios?
-The answer is relatively straightforward - we care more about minimising downsides than generating the best possible returns.
+The answer is relatively straightforward: we care more about minimising downsides than about generating the best possible returns.
 We can use real-world data to give an example.

 Imagine our client retiring in January 2000, on the eve of the .com bust, and withdrawing an inflation-adjusted $50,000 a year.
 The client has a choice of the three portfolios described above.